privateprep/coding-space-website/src/pages/blog/2022-06-02-3-brainy-benefits-of-coding.md

     textAlign: left
     bgColor: "#faf6ee"
     textColor: "#264548"
+    mdContent: >-
-    mdContent: We at TCS build our curricula on our conviction that coding isn’t just about writing lines & lines of code — it’s about learning to think differently.
+      We at The Coding Space build our curricula on our conviction that coding isn’t just about writing lines & lines of code — it’s about learning to think differently.
 It’s about honing your ability to shape vague concepts into concrete steps towards solving a problem.
 Coding is good for your confidence, good for your future, and good for your brain!

+      Interested in leveraging the brainy benefits of coding for you or your child?
+Sign up for our [coding offerings](https://www.thecodingspace.com/classes) today.
 tags: []
 ---
 Happy World Brain Day!
 Today is all about promoting brain health, and we at TCS have just the ticket.
 That’s right: coding!
 But it isn’t only us who think so.
 Apple founder Steve Jobs himself said that “Programming teaches you how to think.”